A grown-up sits face to face with a toddler while holding an inflated balloon and waiting for the word go.

 3. 03

-Say, "Go," and let the balloon fly.
+Say, "Go," and release the balloon so it flies.

 4. 04